-Waikato Regional Council (WRC) has engaged Pattle Delamore Partners Limited (PDP) to undertake an x-ray fluorescence (XRF) survey of Matai Whetu Te Kohanga Reo to identify the concentration of trace elements in surface soils at this site.
-WRC, on request from the Ministry of Education, has commissioned this work because elevated concentrations of arsenic (and in some other cases antimony, lead and thallium) were found in surface soils on the roadside verges near the Thames Early Childhood Education Centre and Moanataiari School.
+Waikato Regional Council (WRC) has engaged Pattle Delamore Partners Limited (PDP) to undertake an x-ray fluorescence (XRF) survey of Thames Early Childhood Education Centre to identify the concentration of trace elements in surface soils at this site.
+WRC, on request from the Ministry of Education, has commissioned this work because:

+- : Elevated concentrations of arsenic (and in some other cases antimony, lead and thallium) have been found in surface soils on the roadside verges near the childcare centre; and - : The early childhood education centre is located on land reclaimed from the Firth of Thames using local mine waste.

-The aim of this investigation was to use a screening method (XRF) to identify areas of low, medium and high trace element concentrations (particularly arsenic) to assist with the prioritisation of sites for further investigation.
+The aim of this investigation was to use a screening method (XRF) to identify areas of low, medium and high trace element concentrations (particularly arsenic) to assess whether further investigation of the soils is necessary.